Note: Changes in the following standards and policies may go into effect periodically.

 - Special Registrations: Independent studies, internships, field experiences, capstone, advanced practicum, and other individual projects require specific registration forms and approvals.
 The appropriate forms are available online or from the program offices.
 Prior to submitting a special registration, students should consult their advisor regarding the format of the project.
 Students approaching their capstone projects should meet with an advisor for guidance well before the registration term begins.
 Most special registrations require the permission of the project advisor, and sometimes that of the program director.
 The student is responsible for obtaining all necessary permissions before submitting the registration to Student Administrative Services.

-- Confirmation of Registration: Students may access their course schedule for each term in Piperline to confirm registration.
+- Confirmation of Registration: Students may access their course schedule for each term in Workday to confirm registration.

 Registration: Dropping or Withdrawing from a Course

-Students who no longer wish to attend a course for which they are registered have the option to drop or withdraw from the class.
+Students who no longer wish to attend a course for which they are registered have the option to drop or withdraw from the course.
 The determination of whether a student is eligible to drop or withdraw is based on how much of the course has already taken place.
-Graduate students must request to be dropped or withdrawn from their courses via email to email@example.com or in person at Student Administrative Services, located in East Hall.
+Graduate students may drop or withdraw from courses in Workday or via email to firstname.lastname@example.org.

 It is the student’s responsibility to request enrollment changes of any kind.
 Instructors are not permitted to drop or withdraw students from classes under any circumstances.
 Non-attendance does not result in an automatic drop or withdrawal.